 Why is the employee's NI figure zero?

-2) The employee pay in that period does not exceed the Primary Threshold.
+2) The employee's pay for this period does not exceed the Primary Threshold.

 3) If the employee is a company director, the NI is calculated over a longer period - typically a year.
 This often leads to zero NI in the first few periods of the year and then higher NI figures later in the year.
-Full details are given in the HMRC Help Book CA44-national-insurance-for-company-directors
+For more information, see HMRC Help Book CA44.